 5 Things You Can Rent Out To Make Money

-Why would you choose to rent out your possessions to make money?
-Think about the time your car sits in your driveway, or in a car park, vs the actual time you spend using it.
+Think about all the time your car sits in your driveway, or in a car park, vs the actual time you spend using it.
 If you could make $100 from your car for the 8 hours you are at work – why wouldn’t you?
 The same goes for many other valuable things you own.
-The surfboard sitting in your garage for 350 days of the year could earn you some extra cash.
+That surfboard sitting in your garage for 350 days of the year could be earning you a passive income.

 Sites like Airbnb and Flatmate Finders make it easy to rent out your spare bedroom, whether it be short term or long term.
-Many people have even turned their Airbnb side hustle into a full time business and have become property investors.
+Many people have even turned their Airbnb side hustle into a full-time business.

 Whilst this is still a new idea and not yet catching on in Australia, the idea is gaining momentum.
 According to Forbes, you may soon be able to rent out your kitchen space with an app similar to Airbnb.
 As it stands, you can still offer your kitchen space to entrepreneurs such as bakers who might need somewhere to cook their wares.
 Try signing up for Occupyd and trying your luck.

-Do you have a garden shed, or space in the garage that you don’t use?
+Do you have a garden shed or storage space in the garage that you don’t use?
 You can totally rent that out!
-Storage lockers are expensive and can have pest problems so people will be happy to know their things are taken care of.
+Storage lockers are expensive and can have pest problems, so people will be happy to know their things are taken care of.
 You can undercut the cost of a storage locker and still make a good amount of pocket money for yourself.
-Try signing up with Spacer and trying your luck.
+Try signing up with Spacer to give it a go.

-Have you ever been to the football and seen people renting out their yards for you to park in?
+Have you ever been to a football game and seen people renting out their yards for you to park in?
 People living in Woolloongabba, Brisbane, do it all the time!
-If you live in an apartment building and don’t use your assigned car park, ask your neighbours if they would like to rent it from you.
-If you live near a train station you can also rent your driveway for parking for commuters.
+If you live in an apartment building and don’t use your assigned parking space, ask your neighbours if they would like to rent it from you.
+And if you live near a train station, you can also rent your driveway for parking for commuters.

 You can rent your yard space for veggie gardens, or even for adventurous campers.
 This article from Penny Hoarder tells of an Airbnb host that makes $46/night renting out a tent in their backyard!

-After your house, your vehicle is usually your biggest asset.
+After your house, your vehicle is usually the biggest thing you can rent out.
 Many people can’t afford to buy their own, and so hiring a vehicle makes more sense for them.
 You can make extra cash from all types of vehicles – not just your car.

-If you have a car that you are not suing, consider listing it on Car Next Door.
-You can make up to $50/day plus between 30 and 45 cents per kilometre.
+If you have a car that you are not using, consider listing it on Car Next Door.
+You can make up to $50/day, plus 30-45 cents per kilometre.
 People can choose to hire it by the hour or for the day.
-If you are sitting in an office building all day – why not make some extra money by hiring out your car!
+So if you are sitting in an office building all day – why not make some extra income by hiring out your car!